danieldudzic/features/readme.txt

 == Installation ==

-Installing "Features by WooThemes" can be done either by searching for "Features by WooThemes" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Features & Services by WooThemes" can be done either by searching for "Features & Services by WooThemes" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.